 Make the impossible possible – The complete story behind a next-generation self-service banking terminal

-Forensic engineering, a factory built mid-program, and 250 components delivered across two countries
+Forensic engineering, a factory constructed mid-program, and 250 components delivered across two countries

-Some programs look challenging from the outside.
-This cassette program was truly difficult from the inside, and the people who delivered it deserve to have the full story shared.
+Some programs look tough from the outside.
+This cassette program was genuinely challenging from the inside, and the people who delivered it deserve to have the full story told.

 When this program is summarized, the focus is usually on the headline numbers: 250 production-ready components, two manufacturing sites, six months to production.
-Those numbers are impressive, but they don’t capture what truly made this program extraordinary.
+Those stats are impressive.
+But they don’t capture what made this program truly remarkable.

-The real story starts earlier, goes deeper, and involves a level of engineering complexity that most contract manufacturers would never have agreed to take on.
+The real story starts earlier, runs deeper, and involves a level of engineering complexity most contract manufacturers would never agree to take on.
 This is that story.

 The program at a glance

 - Phase 2 June 2025 – Tool kick-off.
 Reverse engineering phase begins.
-Third-party CT scanning, managed by Rosti, was used to validate the improved design against the unknown original
+Third-party CT scanning, managed by Rosti, is used to validate the improved design against unknown original

-specification. - Phase 3 Ongoing – Dual-site production ramp.
-Rosti China (Suzhou) and Rosti India (Chennai) qualified simultaneously.
-The Chennai facility was under active construction throughout.
+specification. - Phase 3 Ongoing – Dual-site production ramp-up.
+Rosti China (Suzhou) and Rosti India (Chennai) qualify simultaneously.
+Chennai facility under active construction throughout.

 - China SOP December 2025 – Start of Production achieved at Rosti China (Suzhou).
 120 plastic tools manufactured and qualified.
-250 components delivered on time, to specification.
+250 components delivered on time, meeting all specifications.

 - India SOP February 2026 – Start of Production achieved at Rosti India (Chennai).
 Site fully qualified, built, and ramped up during the program itself.